zaksabeast/PokemonRNGGuides/guides/Ultra Sun and Ultra Moon/CitraRNG Setup.md

 1. Open a command prompt anywhere and type `pip install pyside2`.
     - This may need administration privileges
-2. Copy all the .py files in the CitraRNG folder into <your Citra directory>/scripting.
+2. Copy all the .py files in the CitraRNG folder into `<your Citra directory>/scripting`.
 3. Open Citra and your Gen 7 Pokémon game, and load your save file
-    - [This] has instructions for dumping and loading your save file from the 3DS
+    - [This](https://citra-emu.org/wiki/dumping-save-data-from-a-3ds-console/) has instructions for dumping and loading your save file from the 3DS
 4. Double-click the citrarng.py file to run the script.

 ```